carpentries/instructor-training/_episodes/05-memory.md

 to both reinforce and connect that new information in useful ways.

 The limitations of short-term
-memory are one reason why assessments should be frequent: short-term memory is limited not only in space, but also in time.
+memory are one reason why **assessments should be frequent**: short-term memory is limited not only in space, but also in time.
 If you wait too long before deploying a formative assessment, some of the information necessary to complete the task will already be forgotten.
 This time window can be very short, especially if a lot of content is being taught at once!
 Be sure to remind learners about prior concepts